-We demonstrate tunable light-matter interaction in an $\mathrm{MoSe_2}$ monolayer proximal to lithographically defined plasmonic antennas having arm sizes centered around $90$ nm and $\leq10$ nm feed gaps.
-We tune the strength of the light-matter coupling via: (i) control of nanoantenna design to spectrally detune the dipolar mode from the excitonic transition and (ii) polarization control to excite a superposition of single particle plasmon modes and coupled dipolar modes.
-Firstly, we designed an array of $\mathrm{MoSe_2}$-coupled dipole nanoantennas using finite-difference time-domain (FDTD) calculations.
+We demonstrate tunable light--matter interaction in a $\mathrm{MoSe_2}$ monolayer proximal to lithographically defined plasmonic antennas having arm sizes centered around $90$ nm and $\leq10$ nm feed gaps.
+We tune the strength of the light--matter coupling via (i) control of nanoantenna design to spectrally detune the dipolar mode from the excitonic transition and (ii) polarization control to excite a superposition of single nanoparticle plasmon modes and coupled dipolar modes.
+First, we designed an array of $\mathrm{MoSe_2}$-coupled dipole nanoantennas using finite-difference time-domain (FDTD) calculations.
 All antennas were widely separated to allow them to be individually optically addressed.
-A large number ($\geq100$) of nanoantennas were probed using differential reflectivity spectroscopy, each having different exciton-plasmon detunings.
+A large number ($\geq100$) of nanoantennas were probed using differential reflectance spectroscopy, each having different exciton--plasmon detunings.
 An apparent avoided crossing is observed between exciton and the dipolar mode of the antenna, indicative of strong coupling.
-However, careful analysis using using a coupled mode model shows that our system falls into the intermediate-coupling regime.
+However, careful analysis using a coupled mode model shows that our system falls into the intermediate-coupling regime.
 We demonstrate active control of the coupling by switching the hot-spot within the nanoantenna feed gap on and off via the incident excitation polarization.
-Finally, in low-temperature photoluminescence spectroscopy, we observe a redshift of free excitons and the emergence of localized excitons at the position of nanoresonators with a polarization that reflects the nanoscale photonic mode in the nanoantenna.
+Finally, in low-temperature photoluminescence spectroscopy we observe a redshift of free excitons and the emergence of localized excitons at the position of nanoresonators with a polarization that reflects the nanoscale photonic mode in the nanoantenna.
 The use of top-down nanolithography to define photonic structures, deterministic polarization control, and site-selective localization of excitons within the nanoscale feed gap set a solid foundation for exploring novel regimes of light--matter coupling such as collective superradiance \cite{temnov_superradiance_2005} and nonlocal light--matter interactions that go beyond the dipole approximation \cite{stobbe_spontaneous_2012}.